NotAShelf/notashelf.dev/apps/notashelf.dev/posts/reject-flake-content.md

 keywords: ["nix", "flakes", "security"]
 ---

-# What is nixConfig, and Should You Trust It?

 [article on flakes]: https://wiki.nixos.org/wiki/Flakes#Flake_schema

 Those of you who have been a part of the Nix ecosystem, more specifically the